bassistTech/rayTrace/readme.md

 https://github.com/mess42/pyrate seems worth looking into.
 Hard to figure out from the repo what it is and does.

 https://github.com/rfrazier716/PyRayT looks promising, but is preliminary.
 I'm going to keep my eye on this.

+https://github.com/chbergmann/OpticsWorkbench is a ray tracing add-on for FreeCAD.
+I haven't explored it at all, but I like the concept.

+https://tmurphy.physics.ucsd.edu/astr597/exercises/raytrace-3d.pdf has a closed form solution for the intersection of a ray and a conic section surface, with Python example code.